 In February 2016, the FASB issued ASU 2016-02, Leases.
 ASU 2016-02 provides revised guidance related to the accounting and reporting of leases, including a requirement for lessees to recognize most leases on the balance sheet.
 The recognition, measurement and presentation of expenses and cash flows arising from a lease by a lessee will depend on its classification as a finance or operating lease.
 For lessors, the guidance modifies the classification criteria and the accounting for sales-type and direct financing leases.
 The guidance is effective for the annual and interim periods beginning January 1, 2019, with early adoption permitted.
-While the Company is currently assessing the impact this update will have to the Company's consolidated financial statements, the expected primary impact to its consolidated financial position upon adoption will be the recognition, on a discounted basis, of its minimum commitments under noncancelable operating leases on its consolidated balance sheets resulting in the recording of right of use assets and lease liabilities.
-Our current minimum commitments under noncancelable operating leases are disclosed in Note 13.
+The Company will adopt this ASU during the first quarter of 2019 using the modified retrospective method that will result in a cumulative effect adjustment to retained earnings as of the date of adoption.
+The new guidance will be applied to leases that exist or are entered into on or after January 1, 2019 without adjusting comparative periods in the financial statements.
+While the Company is currently assessing the impact this update will have to the consolidated financial statements, the standard requires lessees to record the rights and obligations created by leases with terms of more than 12 months on its consolidated balance sheets as right of use assets and lease liabilities.
+Our current minimum commitments under noncancelable operating leases are disclosed in Note 14.